lotteanna/Bioinformatics/GBS4_gatk.md

  this step is only possible after a preliminary run that identifies SNPs and creates a vcf file

 D) SNP and genotype calling with UnifiedGenotyper
+UG is the main tool to get genetic variance.
+Most of the time, real mutations are hidden in the noise; need analysis tools to determine if variation is genetic variance of random machine noise.
+UG is Bayesian and calls SNPs and indels seperatly by considering each variation independently and assigns a genotype to a sample when the variant is called.

 Make a list of all the realigned bam files to be the input file for the unified genotyper

 ```